Accounts and Allocations

 The graduate student project (GSP) allocation supports up to 6,000,000 SUs and is designed for students who conduct research work that is separate from a PI's main research project.
 A PI can create a project for students and request a new GSP allocation for it in the CARC User Portal.
 A student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.

 Note: This allocation was designed for graduate students, but a PI may also create this allocation for undergraduate students that they advise.

 The research allocation has three size tiers depending on the computational needs of the associated projects.
 The allocation usually starts in the new fiscal year, and it must be renewed annually at the end of each fiscal year to continue use of the allocation.
 Requests for new research allocations and renewals must be submitted 30 days prior to the start of the allocation period/new fiscal year.

 The table below shows a summary of the computing allocation tiers and their sizes.

-If more than 10 TB is needed, a PI can request additional storage space through the Research Computing User Portal.
-The additional storage space in excess of the first 10 TB is a paid service.
-Additional storage space can be added in increments of 5 TB, and the current price is $200/5 TB/year.
+If more than 10 TB is needed, a PI can request additional storage space at a cost.
+Additional storage can be added in increments of 5 TB, and the current price is $40/TB/year.
 For example, when a PI requires 20 TB total of space, the annual cost for the data storage space will be:

 If you're requesting a new storage allocation and require more than 10 TB, you can request your allocation in the User Portal and indicate the amount of storage you need (in 5 TB increments).
 See the Request New Allocation user guide for more information.